If you are sending an accountant's copy through the Accountant's Copy File Transfer Service (ACFT), but you see one of the following errors:

 - Determine if the problem is file specific by testing in a new file:

-- Create and send an accountants copy.
+- Create the new file and send an accountants copy.
 If it works, return to the problem file and continue to step 2 below.

 - Use standard data damage troubleshooting.
 Use Resolve data damage on your company file for details.